aidsalliance/cell-survivor/README.md

 + 0.1.30   Google Analytics, and never see a popup twice
 + 0.1.32   special game-over for Level three
 + 0.2.1-1  temporarily removed all popups
++ 0.2.1-2  icons for ToU and High Scores, and ‘high-scores.html’